-Ref Standard Producer Guidance 3.4 Revised HACCP 1 & 6 CCP 2 Growers are required to identify fields at risk from ergot and take specific management action.
-Fields with ergot present in the previous scheme year should be recorded Fields where ergot is identified in season should be harvested and stored separately to avoid contaminating larger bulks.
-Management plans may include actions such as controlling grass weed hosts.
-Growers should consider and minimise the risk of other contaminants.
-Examples include: Physical contaminants such as plastics from compost applications, or lead pellets from shooting Crop contaminants such as HEAR oilseed rape or crops that might contain allergens.
-3.5 HACCP 1 CCP 1 Mycotoxin Risk Assessments must be completed by all growers who are growing wheat.
-Complete the current AHDB risk assessment for managing mycotoxin risk in wheat.
+Ref Standard Requirements 3.4 Revised HACCP 1 & 6 CCP 2 Growers are required to identify fields at risk from crop contaminants and take specific management action.
+Fields with ergot present in the previous scheme year should be recorded Fields where ergot is identified in season should be harvested and stored separately to avoid contaminating larger bulks Management plans may include actions such as controlling grass weed hosts Crop contaminants such as HEAR oilseed rape Crops that might contain allergens Physical contaminants such as plastics from compost applications, or lead pellets from shooting.
+3.5 HACCP 1 CCP 1 All wheat growers must complete a Mycotoxin Risk Assessment Complete the current AHDB risk assessment for managing mycotoxin risk in wheat.
 For further guidance see the Mycotoxins Risk assessment 3.6 Detailed fields records must be kept.
-Records must include:

-Ref Standard Producer Guidance
+Records must include: • Variety • Dates of sowing • Crop treatments • Harvest dates.
+Please note that harvest dates must observe harvest intervals from PPP's.
+Organically grown crops must also have a field record.

-Ref 3.7 SQC Growers must have a Biodiversity Action Plan.
+Ref Standard Requirements 3.7 SQC growers must have a Biodiversity Action Plan.
 The Biodiversity Action Plan must include: A map of the location of areas or features important to biodiversity on and around the farm.
 Details of how provision is made for wildlife habitats and food sources through hedges, field margins, extensive pasture, etc. Measures to avoid degradation and deforestation of High Conservation Value (HCV) areas or other ecologically sensitive areas.
-Assessment of possible disruption of biological corridors because of farm
+Assessment of possible disruption of biological corridors because of farm activities and, if required, must include the assessment mitigation measures.
+For further guidance see the Biodiversity Action Plan

-· · · · · · · · · · · · · · · · · · ·